shahinvaseghi/invpro/production/README.md

 - **Core Resources**
   - `WorkCenter`: identifies work centers/lines, with per-company unique `public_code` and name.
 Automatically generates 5-digit `public_code` on save.
+  - `WorkLine`: production work lines that can be assigned personnel and machines.
+Each work line can optionally be associated with a warehouse (if inventory module is installed).
+Automatically generates 5-digit `public_code` on save.
+Used primarily in production but can also be referenced in inventory consumption issues.
   - `Machine`: production machines and equipment with specifications, maintenance tracking, and work center assignments.
 Automatically generates 10-digit `public_code` on save using `generate_sequential_code()`.

 - **Personnel Management**